smart-on-fhir/fhir-bulk-data-docs/export.md

 FHIR Operation to obtain data on all patients listed in a single [FHIR Group Resource](https://www.hl7.org/fhir/group.html).

-If a server supports Group-level data export, it SHOULD support reading and searching for `Group` resource.
-This would allow clients to discover available groups based on stable characteristics such as `Group.identifier`.
-Note: How these groups are defined will be implementation specific for each clinical system.
+If a FHIR server supports Group-level data export, it SHOULD support reading and searching for `Group` resource.
+This enables  clients to discover available groups based on stable characteristics such as `Group.identifier`.

+Note: How these groups are defined is implementation specific for each FHIR system.
 For example, a payer may send a healthcare institution a roster file that can be imported into their EHR to create or update a FHIR group.
 Group membership could be based upon explicit attributes of the patient, such as: age, sex or a particular condition such as PTSD or Chronic Opioid use, or on more complex attributes, such as a recent inpatient discharge or membership in the population used to calculate a quality measure.
-Although, FHIR based group management is out of scope for the bulk data project, it would be a valuable project.
+FHIR-based group management is out of scope for the current version of this implementation guide.

 #### Endpoint - System Level Export